Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.md

                         dropped.
   --snmp-version {1,2c,3}
                         SNMP version to use.
+Default: 2c --snmpconf-path SNMPCONF_PATH
+                        Colon-separated list of directories added to the net- snmp config search path (`SNMPCONFPATH`), so the credentials are read from a config file instead of being exposed on the command line and in the process list.
+Put a file named `snmp.conf` (or `snmpget.conf`) into one of the directories and set `defCommunity` (v1/v2c) or `defAuthPassphrase`/`defPrivPassphrase`
+                        (v3) in it.
+When set, `--community`, `--v3-auth-prot- password` and `--v3-priv-prot-password` are ignored.
+                        Keep the file readable only by the monitoring user.
+                        Example: `--snmpconf-path /var/spool/icinga2/.snmp`.
-Default: 2c -t, --timeout TIMEOUT
+  -t, --timeout TIMEOUT
                         Network timeout in seconds.
 Default: 7 (seconds) --v3-auth-prot {MD5,SHA,SHA-224,SHA-256,SHA-384,SHA-512}